carbon-language/carbon-lang/toolchain/docs/adding_features.md

 type.
 Look to the comments on those functions for instructions on what is needed.

-Adding an instruction will also require a handler in the Lower step.
+Adding an instruction will generally also require a handler in the Lower step.

 Most new instructions will automatically be formatted reasonably by the SemIR formatter.
 If not, then add an `FormatInst` overload to